ajiang1967/metaknowledge/README.md

 `metaknowledge` is a Python3 package that simplifies bibliometric research using data from various sources.
 It reads a directory of plain text files containing meta-data on publications and citations, and writes to a variety of data structures that are suitable for quantitative, network, and text analyses.
 It handles large datasets (e.g. several million records) efficiently.
 You can find the [documentation](https://metaknowledge.readthedocs.io/).

+2021-9-9 Added a data interface of cssci data files.
+Cssci is a chinese citation database developed by Nanjing University.

 ## Installing

 To install run `python3 setup.py install`